ARM-software/abi-aa/design-documents/elf64-loadable-unit-marking-rationale.rst

 - The ELF loadable-unit marking scheme must be easy for a static linker to write given a relocatable-object marking scheme, or a command-line options.

+- The ELF loadable-unit marking scheme must be present in both statically linked and dynamically linked loadable-units.

 - Separate out the requirements on the execution environment such as hardware requirements from compatibility with optional features that